WSJP-FM: Catholic programming

 WGLB-FM was owned by Joel Kinlow until 2003, when he sold the station to Catholic broadcaster Starboard Radio, the forerunner to Relevant Radio.
 WGLB-FM signed off the air on May 21, 2003.
-Following a facilities upgrade, WPJP officially debuted on August 22, 2003.
+Following a facilities upgrade, WPJP (for the initials of Pope John Paul II) officially debuted on August 22, 2003.
 Kinlow continued to own 1560 AM, which retains the WGLB call sign and airs an urban gospel format.

-WPJP's call letters were changed to WSJP-FM for the initials of Pope John Paul II on March 17, 2014, just over a month before John Paul was canonized (declared a saint) on April 27.
+WPJP's call letters were changed to WSJP-FM on March 17, 2014, just over a month before John Paul was canonized (declared a saint) on April 27.